demovibes/watermelon/README.md

 default install comes with some defaults for `icecast` and `ices` - these can be changed from the Admin panel to fit your streaming setup, and then non-admin users can get status or start/stop/etc services from the UI.

+There is also a script which will transcode songs in the library to .ogg format and store them in a MEDIA_ROOT/songs_cache folder.
+The "baked" cache files will be used by ices-ogg-only.py where available.
+This transcoding is effectively a CPU-time to disk-space tradeoff, allowing Watermelon to run on hardware that cannot keep up with real-time encoding (e.g. Raspberry Pi).